toobrien/funded_account/readme.md

 However, it is well known that most traders are not better a coin flip when it comes to picking the direction of stock indices.
 Accounts from those rare successes to emerge from the world of retail day trading commonly mention an unprofitable first few years.
 Without a real edge, one should expect random results from their first forays into the markets.
 With this in mind, trading funded accounts is an expensive way to get practice.
 The fees for "renting" these accounts are generally on the order of 30-100 basis points per month--steep enough--and almost certainly much higher when compared to the trader's actual risk capital.
 A trader who has only several thousand dollars will be paying potentially hundreds of basis points per month on their risk capital to participate in a funded account program.

 What can they expect for this trouble?
 The lucky ones will be able to make an extremely modest monthly salary for 1-2 months.
 95-99% will likely not even be able to make one withdrawal.
-For the `survival` simulation, I had to disregard TradeDay's initial retention of the trader's first $10,000 profits, as not a single account was able to withdraw even half of that amount.